2022–23 Los Angeles Lakers season

-The 2022–23 Los Angeles Lakers season is the 76th season of the franchise, its 75th season in the National Basketball Association (NBA), its 63rd season in Los Angeles, and its 24th season playing home games at Crypto.com Arena.
+The 2022–23 Los Angeles Lakers season was the 76th season of the franchise, its 75th season in the National Basketball Association (NBA), its 63rd season in Los Angeles, and its 24th season playing home games at Crypto.com Arena.
 On April 11, 2022, the Los Angeles Lakers fired Frank Vogel as head coach.
 On June 3, 2022, the Lakers hired Darvin Ham as their new head coach.

 The Lakers began the season 0–5 and were the last winless team in the league.
 It was the first time that LeBron James started a season 0–5 since his rookie season with the Cleveland Cavaliers in 2003.
 The Lakers earned their first win in the following game against the Denver Nuggets, after Anthony Davis returned from a one-game absence due to lower back tightness.
 He scored 23 points and had 15 rebounds, and James added 26 points.
 In his second game off the bench as the Lakers' sixth man, Russell Westbrook had 18 points, eight rebounds, and eight assists.
 After winning their next game against the New Orleans Pelicans, the Lakers lost 130–116 to the Utah Jazz, failing to secure their first three-game winning streak since January 7, 2022.

 On November 18, 2022, the Lakers won their second straight game for the second time this season and they also won their third straight game for the first time since January 2022.
 The Lakers retired No. 99 in honor of George Mikan on October 30, 2022.
 Pau Gasol's No. 16 was retired on March 7, 2023, against his former team the Memphis Grizzlies.
-On 7 February, 2023, James broke the NBA scoring record against the Oklahoma City Thunder.
+On February 7, 2023, James broke the NBA scoring record against the Oklahoma City Thunder.

+The Lakers overhauled their roster after a series of trades before and during the trade deadline.
+On January 23, the Lakers acquired power forward Rui Hachimura in a move that sent Kendrick Nunn to the Washington Wizards.
+Two weeks later, during the deadline, the Lakers would move on from Westbrook, trading him to the Utah Jazz (though he would later sign with the Lakers' cross-town rivals, the Clippers, following a contract buyout with the Jazz), and acquiring D'Angelo Russell, Malik Beasley, and Jarred Vanderbilt.